On meandric permutations: Gauss Diagrams and its Realization

 \begin{definition} For any Gauss diagram $\mathfrak{G}(\gamma)$ of a generic plane curve $\gamma$ we associate a graph, which is called \textit{chord-intersection graph} or \textit{interlacement graph}, $\Gamma(\mathfrak{G}(\gamma)) := (V,E)$ where the set of its vertices is exactly the set of all chords of $\mathfrak{G}$, and a pair of two vertices, say, $(v,u)$ is an edge if and only if the chords corresponding to them are intersected (see Fig. \ref{exofgauss} c) for example). \end{definition}

 This graph is also called a \emph{circle graph} by graph theorists or a \emph{chord interlacement graph} by knot theorists.

-It is well known that with any graph $\Gamma = (V,E)$ one can associate its adjacency matrix $M(\Gamma)$ with rows and columns labeled by graph vertices, with a $1$ or $0$ in position $(v_i,v_j)$ according to whether $v_i$ and $v_j$ are adjacent or not, and $0$ in all positions of form $(v_i,v_i)$.
+\begin{definition} Recall that with any graph $\Gamma = (V,E)$ one can associate its \textit{adjacency matrix} $\mathbf{M}(\Gamma)$ with rows and columns labelled by graph vertices, with a $1$ or $0$ in position $(v_i,v_j)$ according to whether $v_i$ and $v_j$ are adjacent or not, and $0$ in all positions of form $(v_i,v_i)$. \end{definition}